Hospitality and Hosting in the DCR

-I worked as Assistant Manager for Sir Harry’s Restaurant & Lounge in Kinshasa, Democratic Republic of the Congo (DRC) in 2014 and 2015.
+I worked as Assistant Manager for Sir Harry’s Restaurant & Lounge in Kinshasa, Democratic Republic of the Congo (DRC).

 What made you want to work abroad?